Table of Contents

 Regardless of any custom configuration you are doing that may result in additional privacy considerations, default out-of-the-box GA4 data collection includes some parameters that will be relevant.
 The most applicable of which is the Device ID.

 Google Analytics 4 will both store this value in one of the cookies they set, as well as collect this datapoint in every hit sent.
-The ID is used to anonymously identify a user in order to stitch together hits and user actions across a site, app, and devices.
+The ID is used to anonymously identify a user to stitch together hits and user actions across a site, app, and devices.
 Device ID is also important to be able to associate campaign information that brings a user to the website with resulting events and conversions.
-Without this ID, all you will have are general counts for events—no user nor attribution reporting would be possible within analytics.
+Without this ID, all you will have are general counts for events—no user or attribution reporting would be possible within analytics.

 This natively-collected data point can be interpreted as falling within the definition of “personal information” for CCPA and, depending upon what you are doing with the GA4 data down-stream internally, the definition of “personal data” as defined in GDPR.
 Custom parameters configured to be collected may also be collecting data falling within these definitions.
-Consult with your in-house legal teams to make this distinction for your organization.
+Consult with your in-house legal team to make this distinction for your organization.